PUBGReddit/UGC/docs/UGCMap.md

 ## Overview

-The UGC Map is a dedicated map designed for UGC (User-Generated Content) creation.
+The UGC Map is a dedicated map designed for UGC (User-Generated Content) creations.
 Currently, it is unclear if additional maps will be introduced in future updates.

 ## Map Details